h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 Once the model has been built and trained using the training dataset, it gets passed through a classification method (Logistic Regression, Naive Bayes Classifier, support vector machines, decision trees, random forest, etc…), this will give the probability of each customer defaulting.

 The ROC curve plots the Sensitivity or true positive rate (y-axis) versus 1-Specificity or false positive rate (x-axis) for every possible classification threshold.
 A classification threshold or decision threshold is the probability value that the model will use to determine where a class belongs to.
-The threshold acts like a boundary between classes do determine one class from another.
+The threshold acts like a boundary between classes to determine one class from another.
 Since we are dealing with probabilities of values between 0 and 1 an example of a threshold can be 0.5.
 This tells the model that anything below 0.5 is part of one class and anything above 0.5 belongs to a different class.
 The threshold can be selected to maximize the true positives while minimizing false positives.
-A threshold is dependent on the scenario that the
-ROC curve is being applied to and the type of output we look to maximize.
+A threshold is dependent on the scenario that the ROC curve is being applied to and the type of output we look to maximize.
 Learn more about the application of  threshold and its implications on [Task 6: ER: ROC](#task-6-er-roc).

 Given our example of use case of predicting loans the following provides a description for the values in the confusion matrix: